DualAxles/DualAxles/pages/blogs/firstbike.md

 	Jacob Statler
 </h3>

 You've just came back from your summer trip to Rome and you're just now realizing on how cool and awesome motor scooters are?
+You've just noticed people zipping around the city on their beautifully aesthetic Vespas and you can't stop fantasizing being one of those people.
+Alright you're here for a reason, you want to know more about motor scooters.
+You also want to know what it will take for you be an owner of one of these bad boys.